-In the event of the death of an ADF member while in service, Defence provides emotional and practical support to the family within 24 hours, through a Bereavement Support Team.
-This support is given to all bereaved Defence families, regardless of the cause of the member’s death.
+In the event of the death of an ADF member while in service, Defence will provide emotional and practical support to the deceased member’s family.
+Bereavement Support is offered to all bereaved Defence families when a member dies while serving, regardless of the cause of the member’s death.

-The support team works in conjunction with the member’s unit, ADF Chaplains and other relevant areas of Defence to give the family all necessary support, guide them through the practical considerations following the death, and connect them to government and community organisations for further support.
+The BST works in conjunction with the member’s unit, ADF Chaplains and other relevant areas of Defence to give the family all the necessary support, guide them through the practical considerations following the death, and connect them to government and community organisations for further support.

-For more information about Defence’s bereavement support, contact the Defence Family Helpline on 1800 624 608.
+For more information about Defence’s bereavement support services, contact the Defence Member and Family Helpline on 1800 624 608.

-It is very important for ADF members to register their primary emergency contacts, next of kin, dependants and partners on PMKeyS, and keep their details up to date.
-We also strongly encourage serving members to have a current will and power of attorney in place, and to send their Will to Headquarters DCO for storage.
+We also strongly encourage serving members to have a current Will and power of attorney in place, and to send their Will to DMFS for storage.

-This is what makes the accuracy of this information so important because it guides the provision of family support and information in emergencies.
-Inaccurate or out of date information can hamper assistance when it may be needed urgently.
+Accuracy of ADF members’ personal information is very important because it guides the provision of family support and information in emergencies.
+Inaccurate or out of date information can delay assistance when it may be needed urgently.

 People aged under 18 cannot be named as an emergency contact, and military personnel should carefully consider the impact that receiving potentially bad news might have on the physical or mental wellbeing of their nominated emergency contacts.

-The team discusses funeral options with your family, and the MSO normally coordinates the funeral and burial arrangements on your behalf.
+The BST discusses funeral options with your family, and the MSO can assist you to coordinate the funeral and burial arrangements.

-In most cases, Defence covers the reasonable costs of a military or private funeral service.
-Limited funds are also available for floral and non-floral tributes and commemoration in the form of a plaque or headstone.
+In most cases, Defence contributes a fixed amount towards the costs of a military or private funeral service.
+The contribution may also assist with other items, such as floral and non-floral tributes and commemoration in the form of a plaque or headstone.

-Dependants who were financially reliant upon the ADF member may be entitled to a series of Bereavement payments.
-The purpose of these payments is to provide immediate relief for the loss of the deceased member’s financial support.
-This assistance consists of four payments of the member’s fortnightly salary and is tax free.
-Bereavement payments are not compensation, and are separate from the member’s Personal Estate.
+A person who was financially dependent upon the ADF member may be entitled to Bereavement Payments.
+The purpose of these payments is to provide short-term financial support.
+This assistance consists of four fortnightly payments of the member’s salary and is tax-exempt.
+Bereavement payments are not compensation, and are separate from the member’s personal estate.

-DCO can also provide financial assistance for a member’s dependants to travel to the funeral location.
+DMFS can also provide financial assistance for a member’s dependants to travel to the funeral location.
 This includes return travel expenses, two nights’ accommodation and meals, within reasonable limits.
-Additional payments, such as leave entitlements, cash-in-effect, balance of salary or compensation depend on individual circumstances.
+There may also be additional payments, such as leave entitlements and balance of salary, dependent on individual circumstances.

-DCO also coordinates the storage, removal, disposal or release of the member’s personal effects in consultation with the family.
+DMFS also coordinates the storage, removal and release of the member’s personal effects located on Commonwealth property in consultation with the NOK/Executor of the Will.

 As every family and every grieving process is different, the social worker assesses your family’s needs and coordinates the bereavement support accordingly.
 They can provide counselling, advice or referrals as necessary and will be your main point of contact.

-The MSO advises your family on the military administration associated with the death, and makes practical arrangements for the administration of the estate and the funeral, in close communication with the member’s unit and Chaplain.
+The MSO advises your family on the military administration aspects of the death, and assists with practical arrangements for the administration of the member’s entitlements and the funeral, in close communication with the member’s unit and Chaplain.

-The support team links your family into useful agencies such as ComSuper, Legacy and the Department of Veterans’ Affairs as well as community resources that may meet your needs.
+The BST links your family into useful agencies such as Commonwealth Superannuation Corporation and the Department of Veterans’ Affairs, as well as community resources that may meet your needs.

-Families may choose the level of military involvement in your grieving process and the funeral, and all of the support team’s actions will reflect and respect your family’s wishes.
+Families are able to choose the level of military involvement during your grieving process and the funeral, and all of the support team’s actions will reflect and respect your family’s wishes.

 Defence staff can also support you through any media interest in the death or any required Commission of Inquiry, providing information and guidance through the process.

-Your family usually continues to receive support from the team for up to six months depending on your needs and the social worker’s assessment.
+Your family can receive support from the BST for six months, or longer depending on your needs and the social worker’s assessment.